 Business process improvement (BPI) focuses on understanding how work moves through an organization, identifying where it slows down, and redesigning workflows to deliver measurable performance gains.
 It examines how work flows from the initial request through final delivery, revealing opportunities to simplify execution and improve outcomes.

-Business process improvement (BPI) and business process management (BPM) are often grouped together, but they serve different operational purposes.
-Understanding the distinction helps organizations allocate resources effectively and set realistic expectations for each initiative.
+Business process improvement (BPI) and business process management (BPM) are often grouped together, but they serve very different operational purposes.
+Understanding the difference is crucial as it helps organizations allocate resources effectively and set realistic expectations for each initiative.

 While both approaches aim to improve how work gets done, they differ in focus, timeline, and scope.
 One concentrates on targeted optimization, while the other supports long-term operational consistency and governance.